denv3rr/system_info_widget/README.md

 ## Running the Widget

-  - Run the `.exe` application file.
-It will be in root folder or in the `dist` folder.
-  - Run manually from the root folder with:
+  - Test manually from the root folder with:
       - `python src\system_widget.py`

 ## Usage